Training Outcomes Within Your Budget!

 1) Self-reflection: Begin by reflecting on your current Supervisory Skills.
 Identify your strengths and areas where you need improvement.
 Self-awareness is the first step to growth.

-4) Training and education: Consider enrolling in training programs, workshops, or courses that focus on Supervisory Skills.
+4) Training and Education: Consider training programs, workshops, or courses that focus on Supervisory Skills.
 Many organisations offer leadership development programs.

 5) Mentorship: Seek out a mentor or coach, preferably someone experienced in supervision, who can provide guidance, share insights, and offer personalised advice.